Re-entering Civilian Life After Active Duty

 Reconnect with family & friends

-Stay in touch with military friends and veteran groups
+Stay in touch with military friends

-Plan for your military exit
+Plan your military exit

 #SupportVeterans #ThankAVet